 The simplest way to describe Substack is as an email newsletter platform.
 Founded in 2017, Substack is a publishing platform that leverages the power of individual creators over media outlets.
 Each creator has their own publication, which allows them to connect directly with audiences without the oversight of a publisher.

 Creators can offer paid tiers (starting at $5 USD/month) as well as free content.
-Like other social media platforms, Substack relies on influencers to build its audience, and has offered six-figure advances to entice well-known writers to publish on the platform.
+Like other social media platforms, Substack relies on influencers to build its audience and has offered six-figure advances to entice well-known writers to publish on the platform.

-Substack represents a shift away from traditional publishing, as users turn away from larger outlets in favor of curating a personalized selection of writers and creators.
+Substack also represents a shift away from traditional publishing, as users turn away from larger outlets in favor of curating a personalized selection of writers and creators.
 Its growing popularity suggests that, despite rumors of declining attention spans, users are very willing to engage with in-depth, quality content.

 Does LinkedIn finally have a challenger?
 Polywork, launched in April 2021, is a new social media platform focused on professional networking, where users can create profiles, curate a personal feed, and reach out to other users to collaborate and work together.
 It raised another $28 million in September 2022, so it doesn’t look like it’s going anywhere.

 Unlike LinkedIn, where users have a single headline describing their current role or specialty, Polywork designed for the hustle-culture generation, allowing users to highlight multiple roles, side gigs, passion projects, and specialties.

-Among new social media apps, Yubo is particularly teen-friendly, with a dedicated community for users 13- to 17-years-old.
-And Yubo has invested significant resources in making the platform a safe space for users.
-There is a Safety Hub that users can access 24/7 to report concerns or ask questions.
+Advanced age-verification technology is intended to mitigate abuse, and there is a Safety Hub that users can access 24/7 to report concerns or ask questions.
 There is also human and algorithmic monitoring of content to swiftly address any breaches of the community guidelines.
 And users who share personal information in a chat, such as their phone number, will receive a pop-up safety alert to educate them about risk.

 This focus is refreshing, given how many platforms have become unsafe spaces where users (particularly women and people of color) face harassment and threats.
 While Yubo doesn’t offer advertising or opportunities for brand partnerships, it’s an example of how user expectations around safety and privacy are changing.